osi1880vr/prompt_quill/README.md

 * Create prompts from your input based on similar existing prompts from the vector store.
 * Select the LLM to be used and set some of the parameters that get exposed by the different frameworks.
 * Edit the Magic Prompt that's sent to make the LLM a prompt engineering helper.
-* I have implemented Prompt Quill using llmware, llama-index and haystack.
+* I have implemented Prompt Quill using llmware, llama-index.
 They offer different connections to vector stores.
 (We currently support Milvus and Qdrant.)
+* Translate, you can enable translate and then enter your prompt in your native language, it will then get translated using Google Translate to english.
+It's not yet transparent so you will not be able to see the translation.
+* Deep Dive, this will allow you to see the context for your input prompt. when you click a line it will fetch the context as if that would be your input, also it sets the clicked one as the prompt for prompt generation
+* batch mode, this will create a prompt for each result from the context as a input prompt. this will help to give you a more broad idea of what your input could get to.
+Be a little patient as it will take more time to generate.

 # The best feature :)